nisalasanga/UoM_MapReduce-vs-Spark/README.md

 # MapReduce vs Spark
 MapReduce and Spark are two popular technologies used for processing and analyzing large data sets.
 Both technologies are designed for distributed processing of large data sets.
-Here we are interested in comparing these Two technologies with run time and ease of use.
+Here we are interested in comparing these Two technologies with fast processing and ease of use.

 # MapReduce
 The MapReduce is a model consists of several steps that are executed in sequence to process and generate large datasets in a parallel and distributed manner.